MAli7319/AutomaticTurret/README.md

 # 🛡️ Automatic Turret: Autonomous Target Acquisition System

 Welcome to the **Automatic Turret** project—a ROS 2-based system that enables an armored vehicle to autonomously detect and track targets without human intervention.
-Leveraging the power of YOLOv8 for object detection and precise camera calibration, this system calculates the target's position relative to the vehicle and commands the turret to align accordingly.
+Leveraging the power of YOLOv8 for object detection and related camera parameters, this system calculates the target's position relative to the camera and commands the turret to align accordingly.

 ---

 ## 📌 Features

 - **Real-time Object Detection**: Utilizes [YOLOv8](https://github.com/ultralytics/ultralytics) for efficient and accurate target detection.
-- **Camera Calibration**: Employs intrinsic camera parameters to determine the target's position in 3D space.
+- **Calculating the Position**: Employs some of the intrinsic camera parameters to determine the target's position with respect to the camera.
 - **Autonomous Turret Control**: Calculates the necessary joint angles and commands the turret to align with the detected target.
 - **ROS 2 Integration**: Built upon the ROS 2 framework for modularity and scalability.
 - **Simulation Support**: Compatible with simulation environments for testing and development.